Why No Plans For Aluminum Trailers?

 Last time I built a trailer for myself, I seriously considered aluminum.
 I priced it out and considered the benefits.
 On my 12′ trailer, it would save 280-ish lbs, but cost more than twice as much.
 The axle and other parts are steel anyway, so I can’t get the full benefits.

 Will the trailer perform better?
 280 lbs is something, but not huge.
-I live near the mountains going up hills all the time, and still can’t justify it.
-Even if it saves 1 mpg, it’s a very long time to pay for itself.
+I live near the mountains going up hills all the time, and I still can’t justify it.
+Even if it saves 1 mpg (which is a big stretch), it’s a very long time to pay for itself.

 With a 4K capacity, if we’re talking max load, 280 lbs isn’t much off the total.
-Yet, if we’re talking max loads, then I’d probably want steel anyway for peace of mind.
+Just 7%.
+Yet, at max load, then I probably want steel anyway for peace of mind.
+(Fatigue and stress resistance.)

 A good powdercoat finish or paint job on steel looks sharp.
 While not the same look as raw aluminum, it protects quite well from the elements.
-Since you have to protect aluminum too, again it looses some of the appeal.
+Since you have to protect aluminum too, again it loses some of the appeal.
+And, aluminum is easier to damage with scratches and the like.

 The scenario for myself leaves me thinking the same for customers.
 Of course, you have different circumstances, so who am I to make your decisions?
 NOT AT ALL !!
 In a perfect world, we’d have them all, but we’re not perfect, yet.
 Which brings us right back to #1, tempered by #2.